 Yes, the Newark Police Department has a drug and alcohol Amnesty policy.
 Always call for help in an emergency.

-How does Amnesty work for clubs and organizations or Fraternity and Sorority Life?
+How does Amnesty work for clubs, organizations or Greek chapters?

 All student organizations on campus are eligible for Amnesty.
 More information can be found in the Amnesty Protocol here.